 As follow-up to its 2017 Strategic Management Plan, NCRA formed an Outsourcing and Perception Task Force to gather information on 1.) the perception of cancer registrars and, 2.) the role of outsourced vendors supporting the work of the cancer registry.
 The input provided by the respondents has enabled NCRA to begin to frame new efforts to best support its members and the cancer surveillance community about changing dynamics of the cancer registry workforce.
 The result was NCRA’s Report on the 2020 Outsourcing and Perception Survey.
 Based on this survey, a four-year collaboration between volunteers and staff has produced the first of the NCRA Best Practice Guidance Series: Why Your Staff Are Your Top Resource When Considering Outsourcing Services in Support of the Cancer Registry.
 As part of the effort to standardize data quality approach/practices, this report identifies, defines, and supplies guidance in support of outsourcing best practices.

-With its release NCRA formalizes the vital role that a including a CTR credentialed manager or lead registry staff on the procurement team is a best practice leading to improved outsourcing outcomes.
-Acknowledging the fact that more facilities and hospital systems seek to outsource or hire contractors for their cancer registries, NCRA defines the involvement of CTR credentialed manager or lead registry staff from the initial evaluation of need through the final decision of outsourcing services.
-Including a CTR-credentialed manager/ staff lead in the process will ensure high-quality data collection and the implementation of cancer registry best practices.
+With its release, NCRA outlines the importance of including an ODS-certified manager or cancer registry lead on the procurement team to assist with improved outsourcing outcomes.
+NCRA recommends involving ODS-certified manager/staff from the initial evaluation to determine need through the final decision of contracting outsourcing services.
+Including an ODS-certified manager/staff lead in the process will ensure high-quality data collection and the implementation of cancer registry best practices.
 Download NCRA Best Practice Guidance Series: Why Your Staff Are Your Top Resource When Considering Outsourcing Services in Support of the Cancer Registry.

-The NCRA Outsourcing & Perception Task Force was formed to better understand and learn the answers to industry specific questions related to outsourcing, and to assess perceptions about the Certified Tumor Registrar (CTR).
+The NCRA Outsourcing & Perception Task Force was formed to better understand and learn the answers to industry specific questions related to outsourcing, and to assess perceptions about the Oncology Data Specialist (ODS).
 It’s first effort studied the role of outsourcing vendors in the cancer registry and that research is provided on this page (above).
-In follow-up to the research outcomes the NCRA Board of Directors approved a position statement in support of outsourcing best practices and believes that including a CTR-credentialed manager/staff lead at the beginning of the procurement process will ensure high-quality data collection and the adherence to cancer registry best practices.
+In follow-up to the research outcomes the NCRA Board of Directors approved a position statement in support of outsourcing best practices and believes that including a ODS-credentialed manager/staff lead at the beginning of the procurement process will ensure high-quality data collection and the adherence to cancer registry best practices.
 Read this NCRA Policy Position here.

 NCRA’s Salary Considerations for Cancer Registrars: 2022 provides registrars and human resource departments with accurate and timely salary information to inform the hiring practices of this critical health information profession.
 Learn more: NCRA’s Salary Considerations for Cancer Registrars.